 Among other legal requirements, a valid parentage or surrogacy agreement must be entered into before the subject child is conceived and after the parties have received legal advice respecting the proposed agreement.

 If you are considering having a child through assisted reproduction, or are considering being a surrogate, sperm donor or egg donor, it is important to have the right legal advice early on.
 Our family law lawyers would be pleased to help you navigate through the legal requirements.

-This article is for informational purposes only, does not constitute legal advice, and does not create a solicitor-client relationship.
+This article is for informational purposes only and does not constitute legal or accounting advice and does not create a solicitor-client relationship.
 W Law LLP does not make any guarantee about the accuracy or completeness of the information contained herein.